sabd-project/sabd-desktop/README.md

 - [ ] Gurmukhi keyboard for search
 - [ ] Ping data back to Keen for platform usage monitoring
 - [ ] Internationalisation
-- [ ] Get icons created for distribution
+- [ ] Get applications icons created for distribution

 ## HTTP API
 Web server sits on port 9103 (may need to detect if busy and pick another)